 As well as following the core curriculum offer, students can take part in a wide range of extra-curricular clubs and courses at lunch times and after school.
 One of our most popular extra-curricular opportunities is to take part in the yearly musical!

 Of course, education is not just about passing tests and we work hard to ensure a balance of academic excellence with the wider knowledge and understanding that children need to navigate their way through life safety and successfully.
-Each half term we have a dedicated PSCHE day that covers topics of importance to all young people.
-We also provide students with regular opportunities to consider what opportunities exist for them in the world of work; this culminates with ‘Your future, Your Choice’ – a week of work-orientated experiences that all students in Year 10 greatly benefit from.
+PSCHE is delivered through dedicated lessons at KS3, and at KS4 through form time and drop down days that cover topics of importance to all young people.
+We also provide students with regular opportunities to consider what opportunities exist for them in the world of work; this culminates with ‘ASPIRE’ – a week of work-orientated experiences that all students in Year 10 greatly benefit from.

 I hope this has given you a sense of what we strive to offer to students here at Shuttleworth.
 If you have any further questions please don’t hesitate to contact me.